 How VMware is supporting AI workloads

-VMware claims its Private AI Foundation platform that speeds up AI deployment in private cloud environments is gaining significant traction in the Asia-Pacific region
+VMware claims its Private AI Foundation with Nvidia platform that speeds up AI deployment in private cloud environments is gaining significant traction in the Asia-Pacific region

-VMware’s Private AI Foundation, announced in partnership with Nvidia last year, is a key part of its strategy to deliver a private cloud experience for artificial intelligence (AI) workloads.
+VMware’s Private AI Foundation with Nvidia, announced in partnership with the graphics processing unit (GPU) maker last year, is a key part of its strategy to deliver a private cloud experience for artificial intelligence (AI) workloads.

 The platform’s ability to automate the delivery of AI workstations and application stacks in a matter of minutes has been a significant value proposition for customers, according to Chris Wolf, VMware’s global head of AI.
 “You don’t see that with a lot of the homegrown or bare metal solutions today.”

-In a recent interview with Computer Weekly, he highlighted the strong traction Private AI Foundation has gained in the Asia-Pacific region, which is now second only to the US in terms of customer deployments.
+In a recent interview with Computer Weekly, he highlighted the strong traction the platform has gained in the Asia-Pacific region, which is now second only to the US in terms of customer deployments.
 This momentum spans key markets such as Japan, Korea, Australia and India.

 Wolf said one of the key drivers for the platform’s success has been its distributed resource management capabilities, which he described as an “almost 20-year-old technology” and a significant competitive advantage over rivals.

-This has resonated with organisations struggling to manage AI resources at scale, said Wolf, noting that the platform’s ability to align graphics processing units (GPUs), memory and network resources has proven to be invaluable.
+This has resonated with organisations struggling to manage AI resources at scale, said Wolf, noting that the platform’s ability to align GPUs, memory and network resources has proven to be invaluable.

 Wolf also delved into the various generative AI use cases being adopted by VMware customers, ranging from contact centres and document summarisation to coding AI assistants and financial services applications.